Wales Act 2017

 The Wales Act 2017 (c.
-7) is an act of the Parliament of the United Kingdom.
+4) is an act of the Parliament of the United Kingdom.
 It sets out amendments to the Government of Wales Act 2006 and devolves further powers to Wales.
 The legislation is based on the proposals of the St David's Day Command Paper.

 Background

 The bill was proposed by the Conservative Party in its manifesto for the 2015 general election.

 The draft Wales Bill was presented in October 2015 and faced much criticism from the public over tests for competence (also known as "necessity tests").
 As a result, the bill had been put on hold by the beginning of 2016.
 An amended bill was introduced into the House of Commons on 1 June 2016.

 Main provisions

 One of the most important provisions is that the act moved Wales from a conferred matters model to a reserved matters model, which is used in Scotland under the Scotland Act 1998.
 The act repealed the provision of the Wales Act 2014 for a referendum in Wales on devolution of income tax.

-The act gives extra powers to the National Assembly for Wales and the Welsh Government:
+The act gives further powers to the National Assembly for Wales and the Welsh Government: